 The global pandemic has caused us all to re-think how to film interviews and presentations from home without a professional crew.
-Let’s face it, the majority of self-filmed Zoom-style interviews look pretty ropey, so here’s a few thoughts from someone who’s been filming broadcast standard interviews for the last 27 years.
+Let’s face it, the majority of self-filmed Zoom style interviews look pretty ropey, so I put together some ideas for better set ups, with the benefit of my 27 years filming interviews and talking heads.

-A well-lit ‘bright looking’ interview set up for Zoom is now as important as wearing the right clothes to work as it conveys the right message – film yourself in the dark, with the camera to low and looking up at your double chins and its the same as wearing the wrong clothes in the office – it gives off the impression you don’t care!
+A well-lit, ‘bright looking’ interview set up for Zoom is now as important as wearing the right clothes.
+Film yourself in the dark or with the camera too low and looking up at your double chins, or with the the focus on the book case behind for eg, is as off putting as wearing the wrong clothes in the office and so people don’t listen to you!

 I have a feeling remote filming will become the norm post pandemic – the technology is there to control cameras remotely from any location with an internet connection, so now is the time to think about how to film yourself in the best possible set up, using what you’ve got, with a little bit of advice from the pro’s.